walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-BASELINE.md

 regression test covers this observed combination.
 These development results are separate from the standalone matrix above.

-## Execution and remaining acceptance
+## Historical execution and current acceptance

-All five SD-JWT issuance cases, VP001/002/003 and all three TS12 issuance cases passed.
-These cover the reference authorization-code/PAR flow, transaction-code issuance and **VP002 response encryption**.
+All five SD-JWT issuance cases, VP001/002/003 and all three TS12 issuance cases passed **in this 22 September run**.
+These covered the reference authorization-code/PAR flow, transaction-code issuance and **VP002 response encryption**.
 The independently sourced verifier trust anchor is documented in [CA provenance](../src/main/resources/itb/README.md).